Almost £3bn in 20 years - January bargains & flops

 Year left: 2006 (to Juventus)

-Jean-Alain Boumsong was a French international at the time of his move but after a mixed couple of seasons, he proved unpopular among a large section of Magpies supporters.
-And after turning out a number of poor performances, he found himself behind Craig Moore, Steven Taylor and Titus Bramble in the centre-back pecking order.
+Jean-Alain Boumsong was a French international at the time of his move but after a mixed couple of seasons, and after turning out a number of poor performances, he found himself behind Craig Moore, Steven Taylor and Titus Bramble in the centre-back pecking order.

 The Frenchman joined Juventus in the summer of 2006.